On this page:

 Bureau of Meteorology climate driver update

-- The Bureau's model forecasts neutral El Niño–Southern Oscillation (neither El Niño nor La Niña) from March until at least July.
+• The Bureau's model forecasts neutral El Niño–Southern Oscillation (neither El Niño nor La Niña) until at least August.
 This is consistent with all surveyed international models.

 Current urban restrictions